Author: Emma, 18, Maddie, 19, Alice, 16, Elsie, 17 and Laura, 21

 Your body deserves to be nourished and you deserve to be able to eat foods you enjoy, whether that’s fruit, pizza or chocolate cake (my personal fave).

 I have a mental health condition called body dysmorphia, which means I see my body in a very different way to how it actually is.
-My change of routine has, naturally, led to a change in my body, which started to exacerbate some of my symptoms.
+Changes in my routine and body can exacerbate some of my symptoms.

 When I’m struggling, I find it helpful to give my mind something to do.
-The extended period of time we are staying at home means that we can let our thoughts slip into negative patterns, which can result in self-doubt.
+It can be difficult to not let our thoughts slip into negative patterns, which can result in self-doubt.
 Instead, actively engage your mind in activities such as puzzles, reading, or other hobbies that you enjoy.

 I have a mental health condition called body dysmorphia, which means I see my body in a very different way to how it actually is.